emgeiger/Java/Eclipse/docs/GIT_LFS_CLEANUP.md

 ## Files Removed

-- `Eclipse/build-tools/gradle-8.5-bin.zip` (126.38 MB)
+- `Eclipse/build-tools/gradle-bin.zip` (Large File)
-- `Eclipse/build-tools/gradle-8.5/` directory and all contents
+- `Eclipse/build-tools/gradle/` directory and all contents
 - **Total Space Saved**: ~129 MB

 ## Why These Files Were Removed

-1. **Gradle Distribution ZIP**: The `gradle-8.5-bin.zip` file is a complete Gradle distribution that can be downloaded automatically by the Gradle wrapper
+1. **Gradle Distribution ZIP**: The `gradle-bin.zip` file is a complete Gradle distribution that can be downloaded automatically by the Gradle wrapper
-2. **Extracted Gradle Directory**: The `gradle-8.5/` directory contains the same files as the ZIP, duplicating the space usage
+2. **Extracted Gradle Directory**: The `gradle/` directory contains the same files as the ZIP, duplicating the space usage
 3. **Build Artifacts**: These files are not necessary for source control and can be regenerated

 ## How Gradle Still Works